vdhan/an-expansion/README.md

     - Necropolis: Zombies can be upgraded to Mummies
     - Rampart: Dendroid Soldiers can be upgraded to Dendroid Warriors

-  - Level 8 Upgrade: 7th upgraded creatures can be upgraded to 8th
+  - Level 8 Upgrade: 7th level upgraded creatures can be upgraded to 8th (H3 Complete towns)
     - Vault of Ashes: Support Hota Vault of Ashes
     - Second Upgrade: Some factions have both 8th level and second upgrade